GursimarJ/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This is a walkthrough/tutorial that outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This is a walkthrough/tutorial that outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+At the end of this walkthrough, we will have a admin/analyst login page and a end users osTicket URL.<br />

 <h2>Environments Used</h2>

 - Microsoft Azure
+- macOS (Host Machine)
-- Windows 10
+- Windows 10 (Virtual Machine)
 - Windows App (Remote Desktop)
 - Internet Information Services (IIS)